masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## Loop (`for`)

-The `for` iterates over the first level elements in a tuple or the values in a range.
+The `for` iterates over the first-level elements in a tuple or the values in a range.
 In all the cases, the number of loop iterations must be known at compile time.
-The loop exit condition can not be run-time data dependent.
+The loop exit condition can not be run-time data-dependent.

 The loop can have an early exit when calling `break` and skip of the current iteration with the `continue` keyword.